IBM/ubiquity/README.md

 * IBM Spectrum Scale

    The IBM Spectrum Scale file storage is supported for Kubernetes.
-Ubiquity communicates with Spectrum Scale system directly via Spectrum Scale REST API v2.
+Ubiquity communicates with IBM Spectrum Scale system directly via IBM Spectrum Scale management API v2.

 The code is provided as is, without warranty.
 Any issue will be handled on a best-effort basis.